MIPM-GmbH/ZBX_StarwindVSANMonitoring/README.md

 This repository provides a Zabbix Monitoring Templates for Starwind vSAN.
 HTTP web requests are used to gather values.
 This template works without zabbix agent.
 Values are retrived by querying the api
+## Known Issues
+This template causes RAM Overflow at the moment.
+Be aware
 ## Disclaimer
 This is NOT a offical template.
 I am NOT related to starwind other than being a (happy) customer.
 Use this template at your own Risk.